pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 ## Prepare to Run the Pizza App

-The app can connect to either a TLS or non-TLS based PCC service instance.
+The app can connect to either a TLS or non-TLS enabled PCC service instance.
 This app is versioned, and branches of this repository correspond to the PCC version that this app will work with.
 Check out and build the app from the branch that matches your PCC tile version.